tkam8/100-days-of-code/r1-log.md

 **Today's Progress**:
 Spent some time looking at jinja2 syntax for templating in python.
 Seems to be versatile and usable even in Ansible.

+### Day 31: 20191031, Thu

+**Today's Progress**:
+Spent time learning about Google cloud functions (faas) and databases (redis/memcached, cassandra, hadoop/hdfs).
+When accessing data needs to be fast, the db  you choose will differ.
+Interesting area.